John C. Pemberton: Early life and career

-Pemberton was born in Philadelphia, Pennsylvania, the second child of John and Rebecca Clifford Pemberton.
-He entered the United States Military Academy in 1833 and was a roommate and close friend of George G. Meade.
+Pemberton was born on August 10, 1814, in Philadelphia, Pennsylvania, the second child of thirteen to John and Rebecca Clifford Pemberton.
+His ancestor, Phineas Pemberton, traveled to the Colony of Pennsylvania from Lancashire, England, along with William Penn in 1682.
+John entered the United States Military Academy in 1833 and was a roommate and close friend of George G. Meade.
 He graduated in 1837, standing 27th in his class out of 50 cadets.
 He was commissioned a second lieutenant in the 4th U.S. Artillery Regiment on July 1, 1837.
 He participated with the 4th during the U.S. Army actions against the Seminole Indian tribe during the Second Seminole War in 1837 and 1838, fighting in Florida at the Battle of Loxahatchee on January 24, 1838.

-Pemberton and the 4th Artillery served in garrison duty at Fort Columbus, Governors Island, New York from 1838-39, and then at the Camp of Instruction located near Trenton, New Jersey in 1839.
+Pemberton and the 4th Artillery served in garrison duty at Fort Columbus, Governors Island, New York, from 1838 to 1839, and then at the Camp of Instruction located near Trenton, New Jersey, in 1839.
 He then served along the northern U.S. frontier during the brief Canadian Border Disturbances of the Aroostook War.
 Pemberton and the 4th were next stationed in Michigan, serving at Detroit in 1840, at Fort Mackinac in the upper Great Lakes in Michigan in 1840 and 1841, and at Fort Brady in 1841.
 He then served in Buffalo, New York, from 1841 to 1842, and was promoted to first lieutenant on March 19, 1842.
 Pemberton and the 4th returned to garrison duty at Fortress Monroe, in Hampton Roads harbor on coastal Virginia in 1842, then were stationed at the U.S. Army Cavalry School at Carlisle Barracks, Pennsylvania, in 1842 and 1843, and returned to Fort Monroe from 1844 to 1845.